LeoSery/ProceduralTerrainGeneration--UnrealEngine5-2024/README.md

 # ProceduralTerrainGeneration--UnrealEngine5-2024

-This project is a student project implementing ***Procedural Terrain Generation*** with chunk system, realized in **C++ with Unreal Engine 5** for my Master's 2 degree in game development.
+This project is a student project implementing ***Procedural Terrain Generation*** with chunk system, realized in **C++ with Unreal Engine 5** for our Master's 2 degree in game development.
 It generates an infinite terrain using Perlin noise, with dynamic chunk loading/unloading based on player position, and features a triplanar material system for realistic terrain texturing.

 ![TerrainGeneration](./ReadmeContent/DemoScreenshots/PTG_Screen_1.png)